 If you are looking for a free Shopify theme we recommend you two sources.

 - Debutify – Debutify is a solid freemium theme that is available for free download.
 Of course, if you want to use any of its advanced features – you need to upgrade to a paid plan.
 Debutify is optimized for dropshipping stores.
 With its premium plan, you can run your store with a fewer number of third-party apps.
-You can read our review of the Debutify theme to know more about its features.
+You can read our review of Debutify to know more about its features.

 Paid Shopify Themes

 If you are serious about your online business, I recommend you to invest in one of the premium Shopify themes.
-Apart from premium support, the paid themes are often more SEO-friendly, brandable, and regularly updated.
+Apart from premium support, the paid alternatives are often more SEO-friendly, brandable, and regularly updated.

 I am not listing any specific premium Shopify theme here.
 But if you need a ready list, we recommend you to read our article on the best premium Shopify themes.